How to Get a DOT Number in California

 • Prepare Necessary Information: Before you begin the online application process, gather all the necessary information.
 This may include your operation classification, type of cargo, number of vehicles, ownership details, and so on.

 • Complete the MCS-150 Form: The official form to apply for a DOT number is the MCS-150, the Motor Carrier Identification Report.
-It can be filled and submitted online via the FMCSA's Unified Registration System (URS).
+It can be completed and submitted online via the FMCSA's Unified Registration System (URS).
 Remember to review the information you provide carefully.
 Any inaccuracies can lead to complications down the line.

 • Submit Your Application: After carefully filling out the MCS-150 form, submit it through the URS system.
 There's no fee for this application.